taynguyen3110/XMOP/README.md

 ## Introduction

-XMOP is a centralized control plane designed to streamline and accelerate redundant tasks for the Xmops team.
-It serves as a platform for managing various operations related to infrastructure provisioning and deployment.
+XMOP is a centralized control plane designed to streamline and accelerate redundant tasks.
+It serves as a platform for managing various operations related to infrastructure provisioning and deployment on AWS.
 XMOP enhances efficiency, security, and scalability by providing automated solutions and centralized control over deployment processes.

 Key features of XMOP include:
-- **Secure Authentication**: Multi-factor authentication using Amazon Cognito for team members.
+- **Secure Authentication**: Multi-factor authentication using Amazon Cognito.
 - **Efficient Infrastructure Deployment**: Automates the deployment of infrastructure components using Terraform.
 - **User-Friendly Front-End**: Provides an intuitive interface for managing deployments, including dashboards and history tracking.
 - **Workspace Feature**: Allows users to manage deployments across different workspaces for collaboration and multi-user environments.
+- **Monitoring interface**: Allows users to monitor metrics of each deployments on AWS.

 ---

 ## Installation

 ### Dependencies:
-- AWS credentials with necessary permissions set in environment variables.
+- AWS credentials with necessary permissions set in .env file.
 - Node.js and npm installed.
 - Terraform installed.